kirill-grouchnikov/aurora/docs/tools/svg-transcoder/internals.md

 * More than one `RasterImageNode` in the GVT tree can use the same raster data.
 This can happen for `<pattern>` elements using the same bitmaps as their "content", for example.
 * Transcoding is relying on MD5 hash-sum to detect identical raster content.
 * Transcoding essentially takes the decoded `RenderedImage` raster data that originated in Base64-encoded URI, and encodes it back as a Base64-encoded string.
 These two are not going to necessarily match if the format of the original image content does not match what Radiance transcoding is using (png).
-* The newly Base64-encoded representation of raster data may exceed Java limitations of how long a string in the source code can be.
+* The newly Base64-encoded representation of raster data may exceed Kotlin limitations of how long a string in the source code can be.
 To work around this limitation, SVG transcoding breaks up the encoded String into smaller chunks of 1,000 characters each at most.
 * The static function that transcoding generates for retrieving the `BufferedImage` that corresponds to the decoded/encoded/decoded-again image content uses an internal `WeakReference` based on the MD5 hash-sum of the original encoded string.
 This is done for performance optimizations.
 For example, doing Base64-decoding + image parsing on every single loop of a `PatternPaint` might result in prohibitively expensive runtime performance.

 The second pass for `RasterImageNode` is in `SvgBaseTranscoder`.
 Every supported node that may use raster data - such as `PatternNode` for example - computes the MD5 hash-sum of the underlying `RenderedImage`, and then calls the matching method to retrieve the corresponding `BufferedImage` (each such method has been generated in the first pass as detailed above).